ab39912/Stock-Prediction-using-LSTM/README.md

 # Stock-Prediction-using-LSTM
- * Created a webApp using streamlit where stock ticker is entered and data is fetched from Yahoo Finance.</br>
+ * Created a webApp using streamlit where stock ticker is entered and data is fetched from Yahoo Finance.
+ * By default the stock is TESLA (TSLA)</br>

  * Stock data is fetched is from the years of 2019 to 2023</br>